2507

 By Alexandra Kicenik Devarenne

 The logical place for an olive oil education to start is with tasting.
-All the reading in the world isn’t going to mean a thing unless you can connect it to the sensory experience — the aroma and taste of olive oil.
+All the reading in the world doesn’t mean anything unless you can connect it to the sensory experience — the aroma and taste of olive oil.

-Professional olive oil tasters sip the oil straight from little blue glasses that look like votive candle-holders from your favorite café.
-Although ultimately we must remember that olive oil is an ingredient in food, tasting it straight does have the advantage of giving you a completely undisguised taste of the oil.
+Professional olive oil tasters sip the oil straight from little blue glasses that look like votive candle holders from your favorite café.
+Although ultimately, we must remember that olive oil is an ingredient in food, tasting it straight does have the advantage of giving you an utterly undisguised taste of the oil.

 basics-world-tasting-olive-oil-an-introduction-to-olive-oil-tasting-olive-oil-times